 Last year, its promoters sold off their shares, sending Yes Bank’s share prices hurtling down.

 Under Kapoor’s successor Randeep Gill, the bank managed to raise one round of funding through a share sale to institutional investors for its troubled finances.
 But it was not enough.

 Yes Bank has been short on capital since then.
 Talks with investors and private equity funds to raise money to meet its liquidity requirements were in vain.

 Yes Bank had numerous partnerships with fintech companies, especially in the UPI payments space.
 But RBI’s move has sent shockwaves in the fintech ecosystem.

 The Indian fintech companies with tie-ups with Yes Bank have received notice that their

 services from the bank will be unavailable until further notice.

-Companies like PhonePe, CRED and UDAAN have suffered with Yes Bank as their sole payment service provider.
+Companies like PhonePe, CRED, and UDAAN have suffered from Yes Bank as their sole payment service provider.
 UPI transactions through them are not getting processed as services are on hold until further notice by RBI.
 CRED, UDAAN.

 But as they say, not rescuing Yes Bank will cost the economy and its people more than rescuing it.
 For RBI, SBI, and the government, it is a race against time then.